This post may contain affiliate links, I may receive commissions for purchases made through links in this post.

 If you like to learn online and in the comfort of your own home, these online courses by Milkology are the perfect learning tool for you.

-Choose between The Ultimate Breastfeeding Class to help a new-to-breastfeeding, first time mom prepare for a painless breastfeeding relationship with her new baby.
+Choose between The Ultimate Breastfeeding Class to help a new-to-breastfeeding, first time mom prepare for a smoother breastfeeding relationship with her new baby.

 Or, start with The Ultimate Back to Work Pumping Class to help you prepare for the transition of breastfeeding while at work and how to build a freezer stash while on maternity leave.